bdpedigo/cloud-workflow-docs/README.md

 ```

 ## Google Cloud Storage
+Currently, authentication is done using service accounts.
+You'll need an administrator to give you
+the public/private keys for a service account, likely with read/write access to a bucket.

 ## Amazon SQS
 Make sure that your `aws-secret.json` is set.
 This should look something like this: